Infopisteprojekti/infopiste/documentation/backend.md

 # Testing

-The tests can be foud in the [tests](../backend/tests) directory.
+The tests can be found in the [tests](../backend/tests) directory.

 [info_api_test.js](../backend/tests/info_api.test.js) tests the functionality of the endpoints.

 Specifically, it tests the endpoints `/health`, `/api/rooms`, `/api/rooms/:id`, and `/api/rooms/:id/reservations`.

-The tests, as well as lint, are included in the CI/CD pipeline.
+The tests, as well as linting, are included in the CI/CD pipeline.
 Whenever new content is pushed to the main branch, the tests and lint are executed.

 The app can also be tested locally by running